ConquerorSoft/unit-testing/README.md

 ### Process description

-- A 'Some example' string needs to be encoded
+- A 'some example' string needs to be encoded
   - The encode method is called to encode the string
-  - The 'Íøµ´ ´Óåµπ¬´' string is returned
+  - The 'ßøµ´  ´Óåµπ¬´' string is returned
-- A 'Í¨˜ß˙ˆ˜´∏Ó∏' encoded string needs to be decoded
+- A 'ß¨˜ß˙ˆ˜´π˙π' encoded string needs to be decoded
   - The decode method is called to decode the string
-  - The 'SunshinePHP' string is returned
+  - The 'sunshinephp' string is returned